 - Muslims believe that Prophet Mohammad was transported to this place from Mecca during the ‘Night Journey’.

-- For Christians also, the city is significant as in it is the Church of the Holy Sepulchre.
+- For Christians, the city is significant as it has the Church of the Holy Sepulchre.

 - It contains the two holiest sites in Christianity, the place where Jesus Christ was crucified and the place of his empty tomb.